jakubvalenta/video-pi/README.md

     sudo apt install ./udevil_*.deb ./video-pi_*.deb
     ```

-    Then run the Video Pi installation script as regular user:
+    Then run the Video Pi installation program as regular user:

     ``` shell
     video-pi-install
     ```

-    The script will edit your desktop configuration to set the Video Pi
+    It will:

+    - Set a black wallpaper.
+    - Hide the top bar.
+    - Hide the trash and devices desktop icons.
-    wallpaper and to disable PCManFM's USB stick automounting, which would
+    - Disable the built-in USB stick automounting, which could conflict with
-    conflict with Video Pi's automounting system based on udevil.
+      Video Pi's automounting system based on udevil.

 4. Reboot your Raspberry Pi.